-E2.1 The brand shall ensure that any consumer-facing assured claims meet the criteria of the TE-301 Standards Claims Policy and TE-302 Standards Logo Use Specification, regardless of who conducts the final sale of the product.
+The brand shall ensure that any consumer-facing assured claims meet the criteria of the TE-301 Standards Claims Policy and TE-302 Standards Logo Use Specification, regardless of who conducts the final sale of the product.
 This includes communications made by non-certified retailers who are selling the brand's products.

-To conform to this criterion, brands could require their retailers to check with them prior to making any claims about certification.
+To conform to this criterion, it is highly recommended that brands require their retailers to check with them prior to making any product-related claims.
+Additionally, brands should share claim approval documents with retailers, upon request.

-Brands should take care to follow the criteria within TE-301 Standards Claims Policy for any joint marketing or communication related to standards or in guidance provided to smaller retailers.
+Brands should take care to follow the criteria within TE-301 Standards Claims Policy for any joint marketing or communication related to standards or when developing guidance provided to retailers.